geerc/www/gkapfham/_posts/2014-07-12-Schema-Testing.md

 question.
 The presented mutation analysis methods insert simple faults into the schema and check to see whether or not the test cases can find them.
 Intuitively, the tests are not very good if they can not find these faults!

-Using mutation analysis, this paper presents an empirical study evaluating the effectiveness of our proposed technique and comparing it against a popular tool for generating table data, DBMonster.
-With competitive or faster data generation times, our method outperforms DBMonster in terms of both constraint coverage and mutation score.
+In recent empirical studies designed to evaluate the effectiveness of SchemaAnalyst we compared it to a popular tool for generating table data, [DBMonster]{http://dbmonster.sourceforge.net/}.
+With competitive or faster data generation times, our method outperforms DBMonster in terms of both the schema constraint coverage and mutation adequacy scores.